ironjerseys/ChessResultsStats-Angular/README.md

 - ChessResultAnalyzerJava https://github.com/jorisreynes/ChessResultAnalyzerJava

+You can see it here on Azure : https://chessresultsstats.com/

 ## How it works

 This website calls an API from Chess.com to collect data from the wanted username